-FARE’s advocacy on behalf of individuals with food allergies, including all those at risk for potentially life-threatening anaphylaxis, is far-reaching.
-FARE is active in issues involving school policies, food labeling, restaurant regulations and airline travel.
+FARE is the leading voice to improve the environment for individuals with food allergies, including all those at risk for life-threatening anaphylaxis.
+FARE is active in issues involving school policies, food labeling, restaurant regulations, emergency services and transportation.